Category: Outlook

 Increased Support Tickets

-The introduction of the font search feature without adequate preparation may lead to an increase in support tickets as users encounter issues or confusion regarding its use.
+The introduction of new features without adequate training or documentation can lead to a surge in support tickets as users encounter issues or have questions about the new Copilot settings.

 – roles: IT Support Staff, Help Desk Technicians